 It's helpful to be aware of the history of long-term care insurance.
 Historically, the performance of LTC insurance policies (such as the ones sold in the 1990s) has been quite poor:

-In all of these situations, LTC insurance failed to live up to its promise to help people avoid using up their savings or relying on Medicaid to pay for long-term care.
+In these situations, LTC insurance failed to live up to its promise to help people avoid using up their savings or relying on Medicaid to pay for long-term care.
 In other words, it was a lousy investment.

 In response to pressure from consumer groups, embarrassing media exposure, and increased competition from other insurers joining the market, LTC policies have improved somewhat in recent years.
-These improvements include clearer terms and conditions, which give consumers a better idea what to expect for their money.
+These improvements include clearer terms and conditions, which give consumers a better idea of what to expect for their money.
 Many policies now offer extended coverage to include some types of assisted living residences in addition to regular nursing facilities.
 A number of policies permit elders to use a pool of benefit funds for either home care or residential long-term care, rather than only for one or the other.
-Requirements to qualify for benefits have also been loosened somewhat, and policies now routinely permit the policy holder to "step down" to lower levels of coverage, for a lower premium, if continuing to pay for the higher benefits becomes too financially burdensome.
+Requirements to qualify for benefits have also loosened somewhat, and policies now routinely permit the policy holder to "step down" to lower levels of coverage, for a lower premium, if continuing to pay for the higher benefits becomes too financially burdensome.

 If you do decide that LTC insurance is worth it for you, look closely at the available options.
 In particular, ask the following:

 With LTC insurance policies, which offer a large range of terms and benefits, it pays to comparison shop.
 For more detailed help in evaluating long-term care insurance, as well as understanding your long-term care options at large, Long-Term Care: How to Plan & Pay for It, by Joseph Matthews (Nolo), is a comprehensive guide.